GeoRath/Climate-680/index.md

 ![12 Month Climatology](/Climate-680/Figures/12_month_clim.png)

 Pictured above is the 12 month climatology for the monthly mean Sea Level Anomolies.
 As can be seen sea surface height anomalies vary widely across all 12 months.
 This mean average is run across the full span of the data from 1993-2015.
 This climatology illustrates sea surface height behaviors from month to month.
+From this climatology it is difficult to see what the overall mean behavior of the sea surface is but we can look at a plot of mean change in sea level anomalies to get a clearer image.

 ![AVISO Contour Plot](/Climate-680/Figures/aviso_contour.png)

 This contour plot shows the mean change of sea level anomalies from 1993-2015.
 In it we can clearly see that the anomalous behavior of sea surface height shows a widespread increase in sea surface height across the measured domain.
+For reference the bulk of the domain saw an increase of 4.25mm or an increase in height of about two stacked US nickels.

 [Climatology Workbook](https://github.com/GeoRath/Climate-680/blob/master/Project_Workbooks/12_month_climatology.ipynb)